Go Back

 Pie Crust

-• Remove the dough from the food processor, press it together so it all sticks together.
-Divide the dough in half and wrap each one in plastic wrap.
-Freeze one for later and refrigerate one for an hour.
+6. Remove the dough from the food processor, press it together so it all sticks together.
+Wrap it in plastic wrap and refrigerate it for an hour.

 Peach Mango Filling

-• In a large bowl combine sliced peaches and mangos with the brown sugar and let it macerate for about an hour.
+1. In a large bowl combine sliced peaches and mangos with half of the brown sugar and let it macerate for about an hour.

-• The juice will collect at the bottom of the bowl, strain it and discard the liquid (I use it for homemade snow cone syrup or ice cream *see blog post).
+2. The juice will collect at the bottom of the bowl, strain it and discard the liquid (I use it for homemade snow cone syrup or ice cream or cake soaks).
 I do this twice, once at half an hour and then at one hour.

-• Before assembling the pie, toss the fruits with the vanilla, cinnamon and cornstarch until they're evenly coated.
+3. Before assembling the pie, toss the fruits with the rest of the sugar, vanilla, cinnamon and cornstarch until they're evenly coated.

 Brown Sugar Streusel